 - Non-current records of administrative, academic, and student organizations: Trustees, President, Vice-presidents, Deans, Faculty Governance, Academic Departments, Student Organizations, Administrative Offices, Collegeville Institute, Saint John's Preparatory School.

 - Types of records include: Policy statements and decisions, accreditation reports and supporting documentation, annual budget and audit reports, agenda and minutes of meetings, annual reports, committee and task force reports, subject files concerning projects, statistical summaries, press releases, correspondence and memoranda, and papers created in the process of the University carrying out its mission.

 - All official college publications: Catalogs, student newspapers, literary magazines, yearbooks, alumni magazines, campus maps, newsletters, admissions and fund raising brochures, programs of conferences and events sponsored by the University, University directories of faculty/staff rosters, and monographs copyrighted by Saint John's University.

 - Campus buildings: Blueprints, building models, and plans.

 - Papers: Student honor papers, prominent alumni, retired faculty.

 - Alumni memoirs: Clubs, diaries, photographs, reunion books, scrapbooks.
 Such donations are accompanied by a Deed of Gift.

-- Audio-visuals: Photographs, films, and audio and video recordings relating to the campus, University personnel, alumni, and students.
+- Audio-visuals: Print and digital photographs, films, and audio and video recordings relating to the campus, University personnel, alumni, and students.

 - Artifacts and memorabilia: The University Archives also collects non-documentary objects related to Saint John's University's history, especially those of great importance and manageable physical size and condition.